magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-31007-magento-patch-custom-address-attributes-display.md

 ---
 title: "MDVA-31007 Magento patch: custom address attributes display"
-labels: "2.4.0,2.4.0-p1,MQP 1.0.7,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches"
+labels: 2.4.0,2.4.0-p1,MQP 1.0.7,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches
 ---

 The MDVA-31007 patch solves the issue where custom address attributes are not correctly displayed in the order details page in the My Account area and in the backend (in the **Sales > Orders** location).
 This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.7 is installed.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.2.